slangenbach/udacity-da-nanodegree/p6/P6_Report.md

 * Chart types (bar charts for comparisons between items with few categories, histograms for distributions, scatter plots for relationships)
 * Focus on position, size and color saturation as main design elements
 * Usage of a color palette suitable for color-blinds
-* Usage of the same color palette accross all visualizations
+* Usage of the same color palette across all visualizations

 ## Feedback
-In order to improve my visualization I requested feedback from two coworkers.
+In order to improve my visualization I requested feedback from two coworkers and somebody totally unfamiliar with data analysis and visualization
 The first coworker did provide feedback related to design elements, i.e.:
-* Usage of a consistent color palette (my first iteration did not honour my own design concept)
+* Usage of a consistent color palette (my first iteration did not honor my own design concept)
 * Improved format of axes (rotation of labels for better readability)
 * Omitting dedicated legends if labels and color palette were already conveying all necessary information
 * Limits on the number of objects on dashboards

 I did implement all of his advice.

-The Second coworker focused on an entirely different aspect of the visualizatin, the story.
+The Second coworker focused on an entirely different aspect of the visualization, the story.
 In essence she advised me to:
-* Use visualizations as filters to easily differentiate between sex *
+* Use visualizations as filters to easily differentiate between sex
+* Design the story in a better way

+The third person providing feedback was very clear about the title of charts.
+She urged me to convey the main message of the chart directly in the title.
+Seems obvious, but I had not implemented that for all charts.

 ## Resources
 * [Tableau documentation](http://onlinehelp.tableau.com/current/pro/desktop/en-us/help.htm)